javers/javers.github.io/documentation/repository-examples/index.md

 **Configuration** <br/>
 First we need to implement the `JsonTypeAdapter` interface.
-In this case, we recommend extending [`BasicStringTypeAdapter`]({{ site.javadoc_url }}index.html?org/javers/core/json/BasicStringTypeAdapter.html) abstract class.
+In this case, we recommend extending the [`BasicStringTypeAdapter`]({{ site.javadoc_url }}index.html?org/javers/core/json/BasicStringTypeAdapter.html) abstract class.

 <tt>ObjectIdTypeAdapter.class :</tt>